DataDog/hiring-engineers/answers.md

    -  min_collection_interval: 45
 ```

-### 5. Bonus Question Can you change the collection interval without modifying the Python check file you created?
+### Q5.
+Can you change the collection interval without modifying the Python check file you created?

-I will answer the bonus question for which I referred to this article: [Write Agent Check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7) I can change the collection interval by altering the below yaml file at the min_collection interval variable.
+I will answer the bonus question for which I referred to this article: [Write Agent Check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)
+I can change the collection interval by altering the below yaml file at the min_collection interval variable.
 In the below I changed it to 60 seconds.
 This means there is no need to alter my python code.

 #### Collection interval code - 60 Seconds
 ```